Providing Divorce Mediation Services Throughout California

 1. Property Rights

-California is a community property state, meaning that property and assets you acquire during your marriage will have joint ownership.
+California is a community property state, meaning that property and assets acquired during marriage will have joint ownership.

 2. Parental Rights